Wodan58/42minjoy/doc/JOYimplJOY.md

 Comments
 --------

 Compiling on old machines shows that the software is portable.

-Speed of execution is irrelevant.
+Speed of execution is not so relevant anymore.